GetStream/Winds/README.md

 ### MongoDB

-MOngoDB Atlas provides a Database as a Service, and services as the backend datastore for Winds.
+MongoDB Atlas provides a Database as a Service, and services as the backend datastore for Winds.
 Without Atlas, we would be tied up with tasks such as database administration.

 ## Tutorials